ulissigroup/Cleavage_Energy_Manuscript/README.md

 - [PyTorch](http://pytorch.org)
 - [scikit-learn](http://scikit-learn.org/stable/)
 - [pymatgen](http://pymatgen.org)
+- AdamW

 ## Usage

-### Surface energy dataset
+### Cleavage energy dataset

-Located in the `surface_energy_dataset` folder.
+Located in the `cleavage_energy_dataset` folder.

-We have included a pickel file that contain our surface data, along with a Jupyter notebook (`read_data.ipynb`) that shows you how we turn the pickel items into `ase.Atoms` objects.
+We have included a pickel file that contain our cleavage energy data, along with a Jupyter notebook (`read_data.ipynb`).

 ### Train a CGCNN model

 Located in the `train_CGCNN_model` folder.

-We have included 2 different training methods. `random_split.ipynb` notebook splits the data randomly into 8:2 training: test set, and uses CGCNN to train a model. `leave_one_out.ipynb` uses a composition of interest as the test set, and the rest of the data as the training set to train a model. **You need to clone the CGCNN repository and install all the prerequisite packages in order to run these notebooks**
+We have included the cgcnn we used, and `random_asgginment` method. `random_assignment.ipynb` notebook splits the data randomly into 8:2 training: test set, and uses CGCNN to train a model. **You need to clone the CGCNN repository and install all the prerequisite packages in order to run these notebooks**

 We have included the optimized paramters we used for CGCNN:
 "atom_fea_len": 43, <br/>